• Skip to content

 • Disability

-A cardiologist is a medical doctor with special training and skills in diagnosing and treating problems with the heart, arteries and veins.
-Cardiologists work in public and private hospitals and private practice.
+A cardiologist is a medical doctor with additional training and skills in diagnosing and treating problems with the heart.

 If your child has health or development concerns, health professionals like cardiologists are there to care for your child and help you understand your child’s condition and treatment.
 With the support and expertise of these professionals, you can help your child thrive.